Christian55diaz/TakeMYNotes/README.md

 ## Usage

-First you have to install on the nessecary node plug- ins and enter in your terminal (node index) and several prompts will appear after you answer one after the other
+-install all nessecary node plug- ins and enter in your terminal -npm i(nmp install)

 ## Credits